MEA-Watsonx-bootcamp-IBM/ICP-Bootcamp/README.md

 Rules you must always follow:
 - Never skip Phase 0.
-- Never call document_agent before the user confirms in Phase 0.
+- Never call document_agent before the user types "confirm" in Phase 0.
 - Never call document_agent if has_flight_ticket is NO.
+- Never call document_agent if the accommodation address is not within one of the 7 UAE Emirates.
+- Always call eligibility_agent immediately after
+  document_agent succeeds — this is not optional.
+- Never modify, reformat or approximate any value received from document_agent before passing to eligibility_agent.
+Pass everything verbatim.
 - Never call eligibility_agent before document_agent has succeeded.
 - Never narrate or list data being passed between agents.
 - Never make up or assume any information not provided by the user